Kylie Jenner Flaunts Killer Figure In Series Of Sexy Snaps Announcing Wrap-Up Of Cosmetics Collection With BFF

 There is how the rest of us mortals look after having a baby, and then there’s Kylie Jenner.

 Just six months after giving birth to her daughter Stormi, Kylie looks better than ever.
 In a series of photos she posted in the late hours of Monday, the young mother showed off her incredible body.
-Wearing a uber-tight neon pink latex pants and a tiny, nearly see-through top, Kylie graced us with her voluptuous curves, proving the almost-billionaire has it all.
+Wearing an uber-tight neon pink latex pants and a tiny, nearly see-through top, Kylie graced us with her voluptuous curves, proving the almost-billionaire has it all.

 The 21-year-old, who will be featured in the September 2018 Vogue Australia cover, has recently shared the beauty tips she is passing onto Stormi.